codewars/docs/content/languages/c/authoring/memory-management-techniques.md

 This idea basically boils down to asking users to provide their equivalents of allocation and deallocation functions.
 Solution function is responsible not only for solving the task, but also for allocation of the memory, and storing of book-keeping information.
 Clean-up function is responsible for releasing resources.

-There's many possible ways of implementing this approach, and it usually ends up being similar to the [naive approach](#naive-approach-malloc-in-the-solution-and-free-in-tests) described in the beginning.
+There's many possible ways of implementing the allocation scheme and corresponding clean-up function, and its usage usually ends up being similar to the [naive approach](#naive-approach-malloc-in-the-solution-and-free-in-tests) described in the beginning.
 Example implementation could be similar to:

 <details>